bonet/feed_webservice/README.md

 Feed Webservice provides several APIs to retrieve Newsfeed data in various format.

-* Before calling the `categories_per_publishers` API, we need to create a new NewsfeedAggregate by supplying the desired Newsfeed IDs in CSV format, e.g.:
+* Important: Before calling the `categories_per_publishers` or `newsfeed_aggregates` API, first we need to create a new NewsfeedAggregate by supplying the desired Newsfeed IDs in CSV format, e.g.:

-  `curl --data "newsfeed_ids=1,2,4" http://localhost:3000/newsfeed_aggregates`
+  `curl --data "newsfeed_ids=1,2,4" http://[yourdomain.com]/newsfeed_aggregates`

 * To retrieve a list of available Categories and Publishers, e.g. for building website menu, we can use the following APIs: